How can a perfectly weathered vintage door help keep your family better organized? By turning it into a Family Message Center, of course!

 PAINT TIP: Warm Ash is a great color to use as a basecoat—especially if you are covering up a previously painted piece and you want to give the appearance of wood coming through your final color.

 Once the Granny Smith Green dried, it kind of bubbled up and crackled where the Hemp Oil was applied underneath.
-I came back and halfway scraped/ halfway sanded these areas to reveal the Warm Ash brown color.
+I came back and halfway scraped/ halfway sanded these areas with fine grit sandpaper to reveal the Warm Ash brown color underneath.

-We changed our design and painted that big square with four coats of black chalk-type paint nice and thick.
+We painted that big square on top with four coats of black chalk-type paint nice and thick.
 When it was completely dry, I “seasoned” it by turning a piece of chalk sideways and rubbing all over to prepare the surface for writing on it.
-(Courtney shot a video on painting chalkboards onto furniture.
-Here’s the link.)

-The finishing touches complement the rustic look of the piece.
-We took a cup handle and turned it upside down to make a chalk tray.
+The finishing touches complement the rustic look of the piece and are what transform this vintage door into a fully functional Family Message Center.
+We turned a cup handle drawer pull upside down to make a chalk tray.
 We also added rusty star-shaped knobs from the inventory we carry in the shop to hang a wire basket.

-Now this vintage door looks beautiful—and it serves a great function as a family message center and spot to drop mail.
-Perfect for an entryway or mud room!
+Now this vintage door looks beautiful—and it serves a great function as a Family Message Center and spot to drop mail.
+Perfect for an entryway, kitchen or mud room!

 * * *

 All Things New Again is a family-owned furniture and paint boutique in Leesburg, Virginia, about an hour or so west of Washington, D.C.
-We offer our own eclectic brand of hand painted furniture, home decor and several lines of paint for your next DIY project.
-We also offer painting classes and workshops.
 Stop by the next time you are in town!